infobip/infobip-rtc-js-1.x-deprecated/README.md

 ```

 ### Making a call
-You can call another WebRTC subscriber, if you know it's identity.
+You can call another WebRTC subscriber if you know his identity.
 It is done via [`call`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#call) method:

 ```
 let outgoingCall = infobipRTC.call('Alice');